apache/spark/python/docs/source/index.rst

           :alt: Spark Core and RDDs
      -

-.. _Index Page - Spark SQL and DataFrames:
+.. _Index Page - DataFrame:

-**Spark SQL and DataFrames**

-Spark SQL is Apache Spark's module for working with structured data.
-It allows you to seamlessly mix SQL queries with Spark programs.
+**DataFrame**

-With PySpark DataFrames you can efficiently read, write, transform, and analyze data using Python and SQL.
+With PySpark DataFrame you can efficiently read, write, transform, and analyze data using Python and SQL.
 Whether you use Python or SQL, the same underlying execution engine is used so you will always leverage the full power of Spark.

 - :ref:`/getting_started/quickstart_df.ipynb`
 - |binder_df|_
+- :ref:`DataFrame API Reference</reference/pyspark.dataframe/index.rst>`

+**SQL**

+SQL is Apache Spark's module for working with structured data.
+It allows you to seamlessly mix SQL queries with Spark programs.

-- :ref:`Spark SQL API Reference</reference/pyspark.sql/index.rst>`
+- :ref:`SQL API Reference</reference/pyspark.sql/index.rst>`

 **Pandas API on Spark**